Inside the Boeing Everett Factory and Boeing Renton Factory in Seattle

 Three of the five variants of the Boeing 737 MAX family are fully certified and flying for various airlines all across the world: the Boeing 737 MAX 8, the Boeing 737 MAX 8200 (a modified version of the -8 with additional seats) and the Boeing 737 MAX 9.

 The smallest and the largest variant of the family, the Boeing 737 MAX 7 and Boeing 737 MAX 10, have not yet been certified.
 The US aircraft manufacturer is on a tight deadline however as it needs to get the certification done before the end of the year.
 If the Boeing 737 MAX 10 aircraft is not certified before the end of the year, it will need to meet new crew alert requirements as defined in the US ‘Aircraft Safety and Certification Reform Act’ unless it gets a waiver extension.
-The new criteria possibly result in loss of cockpit commonality between the different Boeing 737 MAX variants, additional training costs for the airlines and increased operating costs.
+The new criteria might result in loss of cockpit commonality between the different Boeing 737 MAX variants, additional training costs for the airlines and increased operating costs.

 Boeing could not give a detailed timeline for the certification but it is working closely with the FAA and according to Mike Fleming, senior Vice President 737 MAX Return to Service, Commercial Customer Support and Commercial Derivatives Lead at Boeing Commercial Airplanes, the US aircraft manufacturer has hired hundreds of engineers to focus on the certification work.